We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best potential value: HUM

-HUM provides products for skin, body, mood, hair, and nails.
+HUM provides skin, body, mood, hair, and nail products.
 A person needs to complete a short survey for the company to match them with suitable products.
 New customers receive $10 off on their first order.

-Also, HUM currently has an offer of 15% off when a person purchases three products.
+Also, HUM currently offers a 15% discount when a person purchases three products.

 The company has an average customer rating of 2.1 out of five stars on Trustpilot.
 However, there are only 12 reviews in total.
 Positive reviews mention customer service, while negative ones note delivery and order problems.